A Day or More in Walkable Downtown Lexington

 It's vital to know that in Lexington, every store is not the same.
 You won't find the same products in more than one store, which means every store is worth your attention.

 You may have heard that the "cutest darn store ever" resides in Lexington.
 Yes, Pumpkinseeds is perfectly situated on the corner of Main and Washington Streets and offers quirky gifts, ladies apparel, baby gifts, jewelry, soaps, lotions, and more.
-More ladies apparel and shoes are available at Pappagallo and The Ladies Habit.
+More ladies apparel and shoes are available at Pappagallo.
 For men's wear and ladies casual comfort, check out Alvin-Dennis and Walkabout Outfitter, which is also the locally-owned outdoor recreation store.

 Country decor, local souvenirs, candles, alumni and veteran gear, and fine gifts and jewelry can be found at Shenandoah Attic & Victorian Parlour.
 Jams, jellies, peanuts, and wine are available in a separate nook while a clearance loft draws those looking for a bargain.